aws-samples/cfn101-workshop/workshop/content/30-workshop-part-01/20-cloudformation-features/100-lab-02-resources.md

 ---
 title: 'Lab 02: Resources'
 date: 2019-10-28T14:35:59Z
-weight: 200
+weight: 100
 ---

+### Overview

-Let's build an EC2 template.
-In this Lab, you will write a CloudFormation template and learn more about its sections.
+In this Lab, you will learn little bit more about CloudFormation top-level sections, including Format Version, Description, Metadata, Parameters and Resources.

+### Topics Covered
+By the end of this lab, you will be able to:

++ Understand CloudFormation template structure and some of its sections.
++ Deploy an EC2 instance via CloudFormation.
++ Query SSM parameter store to get latest Amazon Linux AMI ID.

+### Start Lab

+{{% notice note %}}

 As you read through different sections, there is code at the end, which you should copy to your template file.

-**Let's go!**
+{{% /notice %}}

-1. Go to `code/40-cloudformation-features/` directory.
+1. Go to `code/20-cloudformation-features/` directory.
 1. Open the `01-lab02-Resources.yaml` file.
-1. Copy the code as you go through the topics below.

 #### Format Version
 The _AWSTemplateFormatVersion_ section identifies the capabilities of the template.
 The latest template format